Change Password

 Therefore, nodes a and d are considered well-connected in C1.

-2. Visit each node v, if it is still on its own in Prefined, randomly merge it to a community C' ∈ Prefined for which the modularity increases.
-It is required that C' must be well-connected with C, which is judged by the formula below:
+2. Visit each node v.
+If it remains in its own singleton community in Prefined, randomly merge it into a community C' ∈ Prefined that increases the modularity.
+The merge is allowed only if C' is well-connected with C, determined by the following condition:

-Note that each node v is not necessarily greedily merged with the community that yields the maximum gain of modularity.
-However, the larger the gain, the more likely a community is to be selected.
-The degree of randomness in the selection of a community C' is determined by a parameter θ (theta) as:
+Note that each node v is not necessarily merged greedily with the community that yields the maximum gain of modularity.
+Instead, the larger the modularity gain, the more likely that community is to be selected.
+The degree of randomness in selecting a community C' is determined by a parameter θ (theta) as:

 Randomness in the selection of a community allows the partition space to be explored more broadly.